 Mistake #5: Cutting into it to see if it’s done

-"This is one of the biggest mistakes people make when they're learning how to cook chicken breast," says Elana Karp, head chef and culinary co-founder at Plated.
-"Understandably, the reason people do this is to check to see if the chicken is fully cooked.
-However, cutting into the chicken allows the juices to run out leaving you with dry chicken, instead of a dish that's moist and flavorful."
+“This is one of the biggest mistakes people make when they’re learning how to cook chicken breast,” says Elana Karp, head chef and culinary co-founder at Plated.
+“Understandably, the reason people do this is to check to see if the chicken is fully cooked.
+However, cutting into the chicken allows the juices to run out leaving you with dry chicken, instead of a dish that’s moist and flavorful.”
 Instead, invest in a meat thermometer.
-Read on for 32 other weird kitchen gadgets you never knew you needed.
+Here are 15 kitchen products people can’t stop buying from Amazon.

 Mistake #6: Storing it anywhere it can fit in the fridge